-The Metropolitan Council is responsible for approving major highway projects within the seven-county Twin Cities Metropolitan Area.
-Controlled Access Highway Approval in Minnesota Statute 473.166 exists so that freeways in the Twin Cities Metropolitan Area are developed consistently with the region’s long-range Transportation Policy Plan.
+The Metropolitan Council is responsible for approving major freeways within the seven-county Twin Cities Metropolitan Area.
+Metro Freeway Approvals in Minnesota Statute 473.166 exists so that freeways in the Twin Cities Metropolitan Area are developed consistently with the region’s long-range Transportation Policy Plan.

 The law applies to projects within the Metropolitan Council region.
 That includes the following counties with certain exceptions: Anoka; Carver; Dakota, except Northfield and Cannon Falls; Hennepin, except Hanover and Rockford; Ramsey; Scott, except New Prague; and Washington.

 - Develop a proposal from concept through the environmental process with ongoing coordination with Metropolitan Council staff.

-- Submit a final environmental document with a cover letter that summarizes the proposal and the needs that it addresses with a request for controlled access approval.
+- Submit a final environmental document with a cover letter that summarizes the proposal and the needs that it addresses with a request for Metro Freeway Project Approval.

 - Metropolitan Council staff presents this request to the Council’s Transportation Committee.

 - The Transportation Committee makes a recommendation for full Council action within approximately 60 days of the Council receiving the original approval request.